tilezen/vector-datasource/README.md

 Depending on the URL syntax, Mapzen vector tiles can return all of the map data, or just individual [layers](docs/layers.md), or combinations of layers, including water, earth, landuse, roads, buildings and points of interest.

 ### Build from source

 If you are interested in setting up your own version of this service, follow these [installation instructions](https://github.com/mapzen/vector-datasource/wiki/Mapzen-Vector-Tile-Service), or you can also try this [Vagrant VM](https://github.com/mapzen/vagrant-tiles), which will additionally set up other tile components as well.

+### Tests

+There is a suite of [tests](TESTS.md) which can be run against a tile server to verify query results in well known tiles.

 ### Credits